 The Week of the Italian Language in the World is the perfect occasion to learn Italian with comic books

 Happy 20th annual Week of the Italian Language in the World!
-This year’s theme is “Italian Between Word and Image: Graffiti, Illustrations, Comic Books,” and in this article you will discover some interesting facts about Italian comic books, how they can help you improve your Italian, and how to find the right series for your language level.
+This year’s theme is “Italian Between Word and Image: Graffiti, Illustrations, Comic Books,” and in this article you will discover some interesting facts about Italia comics, how they can help you improve your Italian, and how to find the right series for your language level.

 Comics and Italian culture